Free cookie consent management tool by TermsFeed Cookies

 What is a print head and how does it work?

-Published by March 19,2024
+Published by November 12,2024

 Every inkjet printer on the market has one thing in common: a print head.
 Small and large format inkjet printers all feature print heads that deposit ink on all of various types of media.
 Modern print heads contain chambers that get fed ink and tiny nozzles that spray out ink.
 Before print heads came around, prints were made on printing presses that made direct contact with the media.
 The process was often messy and expensive and the presses were very large.
 Modern print heads don't touch the media being printed on reducing mess and lowering the cost of printing.
 Inkjet print heads spray ink onto paper or other media in a controlled manner to produce the desired image.